guikcd/headerscheck/README.md

 ## Introduction

-This is a simple tool in Go to make http requests and except reponse codes, headers or body.
+This is a simple tool in Go to make http requests and expect reponse codes, headers (or body).
 Please note that this tool is in fact my first Go program i've written only for discovering this language :)

 ## Features